Blackberry Pie

 Hi Joyce,

 I’m not sure what when wrong, that could be a sign that the pie was undercooked.
-Everyone’s tastes are different, if you have strong tastebuds for cornstarch you can omit that ingredient and replace it with a thickener of your choice or none at all.
+Everyone’s tastes are different, if you have strong tastebuds for cornstarch you can omit that ingredient and replace it with a thickener of your choice.

 I have never made blackberry pie before and this turned out great!
 I had to make some alterations.
 I used vegan butter since we are dairy free.
 I was out of cornstarch so I substituted using 6 TBS of arrowroot powder in place of the 3 TBS of cornstarch.
 I also did a plain egg wash with egg whites, not adding the milk.
 I didn’t have a lemon on hand so I used 1 TBS of lemon juice instead.
 The pie was so good and the crust was flakey and slightly sweet.